vijk777/fnn/README.md

 from torch import cuda
 from numpy import full, concatenate

-# load the model and neuron ids for MICrONS scan 8-5
+# load the model and neuron ids of the MICrONS scan 8-5
 model, ids = microns.scan(session=8, scan_idx=5)

 # use GPU if available